top of page

 Bachelor of Psychology (Honours), Master of Clinical Psychology

-Ben is an accredited EMDR practitioner who has worked as a clinical psychologist in private practice since 2009.
+Ben is an accredited EMDR practitioner who has worked as a Clinical Psychologist in private practice since 2009.
 Prior to this, he worked extensively in the public mental health sector.

 Ben enjoys working with adults who experience anxiety disorders (including OCD, social anxiety, GAD, and panic), depression, interpersonal/relationship issues, low self-esteem, Borderline Personality Disorder, Post Traumatic Stress Disorder, ADHD, as well as clients who simply struggle with day-to-day life.
 Ben offers an eclectic approach to his therapy and has been trained in Eye Movement Desensitisation and Reprocessing (EMDR), Schema Therapy and Cognitive Behavioural Therapy.